liakoyras/school-projects/Pattern Recognition/README.md

 ## Final Project (Image Classification)
 For Part 1 of the project, I had to use a Convolutional Neural Network and test various architectures and techniques (fully convolutional, batch normalization, hyperparameter tuning) to increase the classification accuracy on the [CIFAR-10](https://www.cs.toronto.edu/%7Ekriz/cifar.html) dataset without signs of overfitting.

-For Part 2 of the project, the task was to classify images based on the use of a protective face mask, using classical machine learning techniques an dimensionality reduction.<br>
+For Part 2 of the project, the task was to classify images based on the use of a protective face mask, using classical machine learning techniques and dimensionality reduction.<br>
 After finding the best dimensionality reduction technique and best classification algorithms using the validation set, I fine-tuned classifier hyperparameters and used classifier stacking to improve the classification accuracy.<br>
-Finally, the model was tested with edge cases (incorrect use of face mask), and the effect of changing the classification threshold with the tradeoffs it entails is studied and discussed.
+Finally, the best model was tested with edge cases (incorrect use of face mask), and the effect of changing the classification threshold with the tradeoffs it entails is studied and discussed.